-Residential Internet access, the most widely discussed portion of the broadband problem, is ironically the only area in which the ILECs face significant competitive pressure, because the CATV industry currently holds over 60% of this market.
+"If allowed to persist, the broadband bottleneck will also cause 'digital divide' problems, which arise when unequal access to Internet services is thought to contribute to widening inequalities in income, wealth, and power." widely discussed portion of the broadband problem, is, ironically, the only area in which the ILECs face significant competitive pressure, because the cable television industry currently holds approximately 70 percent of this market.
 Indeed, this fact is regularly cited by the ILECs to demonstrate that the local broadband industry is competitive, or even that the ILECs are unfairly hampered by regulation.
 This is, however, misleading.
-Current competition is actually quite limited, and the CATV industry has neither the ability and nor the incentive to compete directly with the ILECs.
+Current competition is actually quite limited, and the cable industry has neither the ability nor the incentive to compete directly with the ILECs.